What is a co-op?

 What’s the timeline for opening?

-Our aim is to open in 2017.
-The exact timing will depend on the completion of facilities improvements, as well as the success of our fundraising efforts.
+Our aim is to open in summer 2019.
+The exact timing will depend on the completion of our Capital Campaign.

 What are the resources needed to open the store?
 Where will this money come from?

-We project that opening our doors will cost $1.2 million, some of which has already been secured through our member-owners’ equity.
-To close the gap in our start-up costs, we will seek loans from community lenders, credit unions and/or traditional banks; grant funding; member-owner equity; and member-owner loans.
+We project that opening our doors will cost $1.14 million, most of which has already been secured through our member-owners’ equity, community loans, grant funding and member-owner loans.

 Will the Co-op own its space or rent it?